mushroomfire/mdapy/README.rst

 Citation
 ---------

-If you use mdapy in your publication and at present are feel free to cite it as below:
+If you use mdapy in your publication, you can star it and cite it as below:

 .. code-block:: bash